2blue1clown/rainfall-console-application/README.md

 A .NET console application that takes in data from a folder then determines some averages and an average trend.
 The breif for this project is below.
 It was given to me as a coding interview in which I did a terrible job.
 This repo is a better version where I try to fix my earlier mistakes.
 While improving my solution I explored using:
-- mulitple projects in a solution
+- mulitple .NET projects in a solution
+- .NET Console Applications
 - LINQ
 - File IO